yagitoshiro/ImageAsResized/README.md

 Image resize module for Appcelerator Titanium (Android)
 =========================================

+Description
+-------------------
 ImageAsResized is a small image resize module.
 You can resize image files in Resouces directory and photo images.
--------------------
+Only iOS devices have ImageAsResized function, unless you load this module.

 Code Example
 -------------------